cicsdev/cics-java-liberty-employee-db/README.md

 1. Export the dynamic Web project **employee.jdbc.web** from Eclipse using the menu **File** > **Export** > **WAR file** > **Finish**.
 1. Copy the exported WAR file in binary to zFS.
-1. Add an application element to the Liberty server.xml configuration file that refernces the WAR file using [employee.xml](etc/config/employee.xml) as a basis.
+1. Add an application element to the Liberty server.xml configuration file that refernces the WAR file using [employee.xml](etc/Liberty/employee.xml) as a basis.

+To define the DB2LOG temporary storage queue as recoverable, you will need to create a CICS TSMODEL resource definition with the ```Recovery``` attribute was set to ```Yes```.
+A sample DFHCSDUP input file is provided in [DFHCSD.txt](etc/RDO/DFHCSD.txt)

 ## Running the sample
-The application is accessed with the following URL: [http://host:port/employee.jdbc.web/](http://host:port/employee.jdbc.web/) and allows the user to perform create, read, update and delete operations on employees listed in the Db2 employee table.
+The application is accessed with the following URL: [http://host:port/employee.jdbc.web/](http://host:port/employee.jdbc.web/) and allows the user to perform create, read, update and delete operations on employees listed in the Db2 EMP table.

 ## Reference